-The Couette flow profiles with different numbers of samples are presented in Fig. 9.
-All configurations and parameters are identical to the above validation problem, except the upper plate velocity of 0.25 σ/τ.
-Changing the velocity to 1/4 implies that averaging 16 samples are required to get the acceptable numerical solution.
+Fig. 9 presents the Couette flow profiles with different numbers of samples.
+All configurations and parameters are identical to the above validation problem except the upper plate velocity of 0.25 σ/τ.
+Changing the velocity to 1/4 implies that an average of 16 samples is required to achieve an acceptable numerical solution.
 The result supports the above supposition.
 The solution becomes very accurate when 16 individual runs are sampled.
-The reduction of statistical noise by multiple replica samplings is clearly verified by the graph in Fig. 10.
-The noise is roughly seen to reduce by half with 4 times more samples and the solution of sampling 16 runs shows about 5% of the noise compared to the analytic solution profile.
+The reduction of statistical noise by multiple replica samplings is clearly verified in the graph presented in Fig. 10.
+The noise is seen to reduce by roughly half with 4 times more samples.
+The solution of sampling 16 runs shows about 5% of the noise compared with the analytic solution profile.

-The solution by multiple replica sampling is compared with the solution in increased system domain.
-Figure 11 shows the Couette flow profile with 16 times bigger system size in horizontal direction and the comparison of velocity variation in the middle of the overlapping region.
-From the result, both ways (multiple replica sampling and increasing system size) produce acceptable numerical solutions compared to the analytic solution.
-Interestingly, the scale of the noise compared to the analytic solution is very similar in both ways, which verifies that multiple replica sampling approach can replace the increase of system size to reduce the statistical error.
+We compared the solution by multiple replica sampling with the solution in the increased system domain.
+Figure 11 shows the Couette flow profile with a 16 times larger system size in a horizontal direction and the comparison of velocity variation in the middle of the overlapping region.
+From the result, both ways (multiple replica sampling and increasing system size) produce acceptable numerical solutions compared with the analytic solution.
+Interestingly, the scale of the noise compared with the analytic solution is very similar in both ways, which verifies that the multiple replica sampling approach can replace increasing the system size to reduce the statistical error.

-Collectively, results by multiple samples show the same order of accuracy compared to the increase of the system size.
-Especially in cases the physical system is large, multiple replica sampling is more effective than directly increasing the system size, because excessively large-scaled jobs (in view of wall-time limit or number of resources requested) are very hard to get allocated.
+Collectively, the results of multiple samples show the same order of accuracy compared with the increase in the system size.
+Particularly in cases where the physical system is large, multiple replica sampling is more effective than directly increasing the system size, because excessively large-scaled jobs (in view of wall-time limit or number of resources requested) are very hard allocate.
 In addition, the labor of manually submitting multiple independent runs and managing data sets can be relieved by adopting a BigJob framework.

 4.3.
 A Physically Unsteady Flow Field: Oscillating Boundary Problem

-The accuracy of designed temporal coupling scheme is verified by solving an unsteady oscillating boundary problem.
+The accuracy of the designed temporal coupling scheme is verified by solving the unsteady oscillating boundary problem.
 In Couette flow simulation, which converges to a steady-state flow profile, the minor inaccuracy during the flow evolution can be eventually recovered.
 On the other hand, the inaccurate solution at one instance harms the flow field afterwards in this physically unsteady problem.
-Therefore, the accuracy of temporal coupling scheme becomes more important.
-Also, velocity in the hybrid region becomes far slower than the Couette flow profile, so that the influence of noise from MD side is concerned to be more critical in the current flow simulation.
-The computational domain and coupling conditions are the same as the above Couette flow simulation.
-In this case, the upper wall boundary condition changes from the fixed velocity to oscillatory wall, which is uwall(t) = (σ/τ) x sin(2t/T).
+Therefore, the accuracy of the temporal coupling scheme becomes more important.
+Furthermore, velocity in the hybrid region becomes far slower than in the Couette flow profile, so that the influence of noise from MD side is more critical in the current flow simulation.
+The computational domain and coupling conditions are the same as in the above Couette flow simulation.
+In this case, the upper wall boundary condition changes from the fixed velocity to the oscillatory wall, which is uwall(t) = (σ/τ) x sin(2t/T).
 Period T is set to be 200τ.